Berkeley Today Stories

 Andrea learned about Berkeley College through a former healthcare agency representative, who encouraged her to enroll in classes.
 From there, the admissions process fell into place.
 She started at Berkeley in 2016 to pursue an Associate’s degree in Business Administration Management.
 Once completed, Andrea plans to move on to complete her Bachelor’s degree.

 “As a Business major, I have so many different avenues to choose from when it comes to career choices.
 I’ve enjoyed learning about microbiology, art as it relates to contemporary society, and more,” she explained.
 “Having the ability to branch out and explore more than one specific field is extremely beneficial.
 I’ve learned so much from every professor that I’ve had.”

 With a vast amount of past work experiences and education, Andrea is most passionate about learning more about the areas of marketing communications and web design.

 “It’s a prosperous field that keeps advancing,” she said.
 Whether it is in communications, project design, or web design, Andrea pictures herself working towards a great career where she will continue to learn and grow.
 “To be involved in some way would be perfect for me.”
 She hopes to achieve a position where she can utilize the knowledge that she has gained so far.

 Balancing school and work

-When she is not busy attending classes in the evenings at Woodland Park, Andrea works as a Student Aid for the Admissions Department at the New York City 41st Street campus.
+When she is not busy attending classes in the evenings at Woodland Park, Andrea works as a Student Aid for the Admissions Department at the New York City campus.
 She operates the phone lines and assists prospective students who are considering Berkeley College.

 Student success and engagement